nasawakeupcalls/nasawakeupcalls.github.io/_posts/1997_07_10-MARS_PATHFINDER.md

 In the Mood by Glenn Miller

 ##### Comment:
-* (with live accompaniment by Chief Engineer Rob Manning)
+* With live accompaniment by Chief Engineer Rob ManningW